Tasty, portable keto sausage egg muffins are perfect for a quick breakfast on the go. Low-carb and high in protein, they

 It’s best to make your own homemade sausage for this recipe, using any ground meat you prefer.
 I usually use beef, but pork will work as well.
 And I can imagine that ground chicken, turkey or lamb would also be great in this recipe.

-If you can find premade sausage meat that’s free of additives and has just fresh meat and spices, that’s a good option too.
+If you can find premade sausage meat that’s free of food additives and has just fresh meat and spices listed as the ingredients, that’s a good option too.
 I believe that Whole Foods has several good options.